When to Use a Writing Tutor

 4. This will open a screen to the Live Writing Tutoring service.

-5. You will be asked to state the writing question you have before connecting to a live tutor.
-You can also upload a document if you'd like, but this is optional.
+5. Include your questions or what you want to work on with your tutor to connect with a tutor who can address your specific questions.
+You can also upload a document if you'd like.
 Showing where to type your writing question.
 Within the box under the statement: Please describe your Writing question.
 Example writing question is: I need help revising my thesis statement and citing my sources.

-6. Click the "Submit" button to connect with a live writing tutor.Visual of Submit button
+6. Click the "Request a tutor" button to connect with a live writing tutor.Visual of Submit button

 Accessing Past Live Writing Tutoring Sessions: